unsplash-image-8_LZ9UWTKLE.jpg

 Our physical office is located in Willow Park, Texas.

-Willow Park, TX 76087
+Willow Park, 76087

 • Therapists spend many hours outside of your scheduled session preparing.
 Therapists are legally obligated to take notes on every session, create a treatment plan, make a good faith estimate, and consult with treatment providers such as a psychiatrist.
 Typically we spend up to 30 minutes per client, per week, outside of session.